Irghanchi/phyanim/README.md

-This is animation library which depend on pycairo (python wrapper of cairo c library) and moviepy python library.
+This is animation library which depend on pycairo (python wrapper of cairo c library) opencv python library.